EXPLAINER: How Congress will count Electoral College votes

 In the Senate, Missouri Sen. Josh Hawley was the first to say he would join with the House Republicans to object to the Pennsylvania results.
 On Saturday, Sen. Ted Cruz of Texas announced a coalition of 11 additional senators who vowed to vote against state electors on Wednesday unless Congress appoints an electoral commission to immediately conduct an audit of the election results.
 Hawley and Cruz are both among potential 2024 presidential contenders.

-Georgia Sen. Kelly Loeffler, who is up for election in Georgia’s Tuesday runoff, said at a rally with Trump on Monday that she will also join in on the challenges.
+Sen. Kelly Loeffler, R-Ga., said at a rally with Trump on Monday that she will also join in on the challenges.

 It is unclear if senators will join with the House Republicans on all six states.
 Cruz is expected to object to Arizona, which comes early in the count, and Loeffler may object to her home state of Georgia, according to people familiar with the planning who requested anonymity to discuss it.